IPS vs OLED – Which Panel Type Should I Choose?

 Price

 Both OLED and mini LED displays are finally becoming more affordable.
-The cheapest OLED can be found for ~$850 on sale, while mini LED IPS monitors start at $500 with the Cooler Master Tempest GP27Q.
+The cheapest OLED can be found for ~$500 on sale, while mini LED IPS monitors start at $250 with the AOC Q27G3XMN.

 You can find the best OLED and mini LED displays in our best HDR monitors buyer’s guide.